 The same technology that creates a culture of pay transparency also gives employers better measurement data and tools.
 For both internal and external pay equity assessments, there are processes and tools available that help estimate pay levels while considering multiple characteristics of an organization, such as location, skills or job requirements.

 Conrad Lee is a director in the firm’s rewards practice, where he specializes in supporting private companies.
 Stefan Gaertner is a partner in the firm’s people analytics practice.
-They can be reached at firstname.lastname@example.org and email@example.com.
+They can be reached at email@example.com and firstname.lastname@example.org.If you aren’t already a client, sign up for a free trial to learn more about our platform.